-One of the year's most spectacular light shows, the Leonid meteor showers happen in mid-November.
+One of the year's most spectacular light shows, the Leonid meteor showers, happen in mid-November.
 Good places for dark sky visits include Yosemite National Park, Death Valley and almost anywhere east of the Sierras.
 For the ultimate in relaxation and dark skies, book a room at the Inn at Benton near the California border where you can watch the show while you soak in a spring-fed hot tub.

 Driving in Fall

 Highways are generally open in fall except for repairs and improvement projects, but it's always wise to check a highway's status before you go.

 Two of California's most scenic roads remain open through fall, closing when snowfall starts to accumulate:

-- Depending on snowfall, Tioga Pass through Yosemite may close anytime between mid-September and mid-November.
+- Depending on snowfall, Tioga Pass through Yosemite National Park may close any time between mid-September and mid-November.
 Check the Tioga Pass status before you go.
 If it's still open, this is the most direct route to the state's best fall foliage, the fascinating area east of the Sierras, with Bodie the "mother lode" of ghost towns and the ancient bristlecone pine trees, the world's oldest living inhabitants.

 - In Sequoia National Park, the road into Kings Canyon closes in mid-November, regardless of the weather.
-This spectacular drive into the heart of a glacier-carved canyon is not to be missed, and I recommend planning your trip before then.
+This spectacular drive into the heart of a glacier-carved canyon is not to be missed, and we recommend planning your trip before the road closes.